© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bembridge Fort is a scheduled monument protected by Historic England under reference 1012717.
 View the official record →

-Bembridge Fort is a nineteenth-century coastal defence fortification located on the Isle of Wight, Hampshire.
+Bembridge Fort is a coastal artillery fortification built in the mid-19th century on the Isle of Wight, Hampshire, as part of the extensive defensive programme commissioned after the Crimean War.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012717.

 Bembridge Fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012717.